 Let’s take a step back, dear reader, and explore the reasons to justify this current stock market rally and growing bullish investor sentiment.
-Let’s see why investors (outside of my family of Profit Confidential readers) believe the market has been rising:
+Let’s see why investors (outside.

 There are many reasons to be skeptical about this past January’s market rally.
 One of the most important key indicators flashing a warning sign is the fact that the stock market’s big rise in January occurred on very light trading volume.

 But there’s another key indicator that is also flashing a red warning sign: insider selling..